 Download the LiFePO4 voltage chart here (right-click -> save image as).

-Manufacturers are required to ship the batteries at 30% state of charge.
+Manufacturers are required to ship the batteries at a 30% state of charge.
 This is to limit the stored energy during transportation.
 It is also a good state of charge for the battery to sit at.
-This is because a lithium battery has a low self-discharge rate (less than 3% per month).
+This is because they have a low self-discharge rate (less than 3% per month).

-So when you receive a battery, it will be around 13 volts.
+So when you receive a 12v lifepo4 battery, it will be around 13 volts.

-Some charge controllers do not have a dedicated Lithium setting.
-Therefore you can adjust the lead-acid parameters to match the lithium characteristics.
+Some charge controllers do not have dedicated Lithium charging parameters.
+Therefore, you must adjust the lead-acid parameters to match the lithium characteristics.
 It’s important to know that lithium only has bulk charging.
 It charges as much as possible, and when the battery is full, it stops.

 The Bulk charge will be set at 100% SOC.
 The battery will be charged until this voltage is reached.

-The float function for lead-acid batteries is there to keep the batteries topped up at a certain voltage because lithium has a very low self-discharge rate we can set it at 50% capacity.
-Because that’s the point where lithium is happy.
-You can also set it at 80-90% SOC.
+The float function for lead-acid batteries keeps the batteries topped up at a specific voltage.
+Lithium has a very low self-discharge rate, so we can set it at 50% capacity.
+Because that’s the point where a LiFePO4 battery is stable, you can also set it at 80-90% SOC.
 If you can disable it, do that.

 The equalize function is also something for lead acid.
 If you can disable it, do that, but if you cannot, use the recommended voltages in the table below.